 Bachelor's Degree in Addiction and Recovery

-Bachelor of addiction counseling programs typically require a minimum of 120 credits, which full-time students can complete in four years.
-Accelerated online tracks enable distance learners to complete their training in just two years.
-Similarly, many higher education institutions provide degree completion pathways for learners with an associate degree and other returning students.
+Bachelor's in addiction counseling programs typically require a minimum of 120 credits, which full-time students can complete in four years.
+Accelerated online tracks enable distance learners to complete their training in less time.
+Additionally, many higher education institutions provide degree completion pathways for learners with an associate degree and other returning students.

-A typical curriculum includes core concepts in abnormal psychology, lifespan development, and sociology of social problems.
-Students develop addiction counseling skills for individuals, groups, and dysfunctional family systems.
-They also complete counseling practicums and capstone projects that prepare them for career entry and graduate-level academics.
+A typical curriculum covers core concepts in abnormal psychology, lifespan development, and sociology of social problems.
+Students develop addiction counseling skills to help individuals, groups, and dysfunctional family systems.
+They also complete counseling practica and capstone projects, preparing for career entry or graduate-level academics.

 Also known as correctional counselors, these professionals support parolees and probationers.
 They work with clients and their families to develop rehabilitation plans and may help negotiate an inmate's release.
 Correctional treatment specialists also connect clients with addiction and mental health counseling services, job placement programs, and affordable housing resources.

 Social services coordinators act as links connecting individuals to government resources and human services.
-They typically work in community organizations, helping clients to assess needs and apply for social service programs like food stamps, reduced-cost school lunches, and low-income housing.
+These professionals typically work for community organizations, helping clients assess their needs and apply for social service offerings like food stamps, reduced-cost school lunches, and low-income housing.
 Social services coordinators work with a variety of underserved populations, including recovering addicts, veterans, and the elderly.

 Master's Degree in Addiction and Recovery

-Master's programs in addiction counseling generally total at least 30 credits, which students typically complete in two years.
-Full-time learners can enroll in accelerated online options and earn their degree in as little as 12 months.
+Master's programs in addiction counseling generally feature 30-40 credits, which students typically complete in around two years.
+However, learners may be able to enroll in accelerated online options and earn their degree in just 12 months.

-Degree plans often include courses like substance abuse prevention, psychopharmacology, and group counseling techniques.
-Students take advanced classes in their chosen concentration, selecting from counseling specialties such as mental health, adolescent drug use, and excessive alcohol use.
+These programs often include courses like substance abuse prevention, psychopharmacology, and group counseling techniques.
+Students often take advanced classes in a chosen concentration, selecting from counseling specialties such as mental health, adolescent drug use, and excessive alcohol use.
 They typically complete their studies with a capstone project and/or comprehensive exam.